-The five elements started in the Zhou Dynasty, receiving the title of the ‘seats of government’ referring to a place of storage.
+The Five Elements started in the Zhou Dynasty, receiving the title of the ‘seats of government’ meaning a place of storage.
 They included water, fire, metal, wood, earth and sometimes even grain.

-Philosophers of the Yin and Yang school were considered powerful in their political involvement, predicting the proximate ruler and naming the emperor as an element, choosing color and season they represented from phenomena occurring at the time.
+Philosophers of the Yin and Yang school were considered powerful in their political involvement because they predicted the proximate ruler and naming the emperor as an element, choosing color and season they represented from phenomena occurring at the time.

 Qualities of the five elements